 6. Sushi Magic kit – Easy to use sushi making machine

-Not only that, this kit also have an unique 2-part nigiri mold set.
-Whereas, one part is for the base sushi rice, the other is for the topping.
-The two is then combine and press tightly into one perfectly looking nigiri.
-Those it take some practice to master this set properly, nonetheless it does help a lot in mass sushi making at home.
+Not only that, but this kit also has a unique 2-part nigiri mold set.
+Whereas one part is for the base sushi rice, the other is for the topping.
+The two are then combined and press tightly into one perfectly looking nigiri.
+Though it takes some practice to master this set properly, nonetheless it does help a lot in mass sushi making at home.

 - mass making sushi rolling device